ninja7v/Traffic-Simulator/README.md

 ## ⚙️Parameters
 ### 🕸Network
-A network has a size (X, Y) and a boost parameter.
+A network has a size (X, Y), a flow and a boost parameter.
+The flow gives the amout of car in the network.
 The boost parameter accelerate the simulation by keeping the ratios.
 ### ❌🚦Intersections
-Intersections have a number of intersection and a traffic light period parameter.
+Intersections have a traffic light period parameter.
 Each intersection is initialized with a random points on the network's grid.
 Input roads have the green traffic light one by one.
 ### 🛣Roads
-Roads have a speed limit, a number of road and a car capacity parameter.
+Roads have a speed limit, lenght parameter.
 Each road is initialized with 2 intersections.
 ### 🚗🚛Vehicules
-Vehicules have a flow parameter, which gives the amout of car in the network.
-They also have a maximum speed, an acceleration and a security distance parameter.
+Vehicules have a maximum speed, an acceleration and a security distance parameter.
 Each Vehicules is initialized with a random taget intersection on a random from a random intersection.
-Then their itinerary is obtained using the Dijkstra algorithm.
+Their itinerary is obtained using the Dijkstra algorithm and move smoothly on the network.
 ### 💻Optimizer
 Incoming :)